Ilvondir/bigmac-price-analysis/README.md

 ## How to run
 1. Execute command `git clone https://github.com/Ilvondir/r-bigmac-price-analysis`.
 2. Open R-scripts at R/RStudio.
+3. Install all missing packages.
-3. Select all the code and execute it.
+4. Select all the code and execute it.